 - Add back some of the color you’ve lost with the washes.
 I start with the metallics.
 Work mainly upon a few areas of visual focus.
 I’m only ever highlighting the major volumes back up to a mid-tone, so the figure looks dark despite the presence of a very strong red color.
 I am bringing the red back to an almost flat and uniform look, while ‘highlighting’ the green areas much more judiciously.

 - Pick out all the tiny details!
 I love to hide tiny blossoms of vivid color on a figure, using colors that totally contradict the overall tight scheme of the unit.
-I love to try to create as many different textures as I can.
+I do my best to create as many different textures as I can.
 Some things receive close attention, while other areas are only hinted at.
-I intend for some areas of thse models to jump out in vivid detail, while other areas fade into nothing and provide a frame for the personalizing details.
+I intend for some areas of these models to jump out in vivid detail, while other areas fade into nothing and provide a frame for the personalizing details.

 - Paint the faces.
 I’ve been painting most of these Dark Angels with repulsive pallid skintones.
 I decided to paint this one a sort of greasy yellow-green.
 The demon head ended up far darker than I had expected, but I like it.
 I have a unit of bloodthirsters ready to paint, so I may re-use the scheme.